Product Positioning Prompts: 15 April Dunford-Style Templates

 1. April Dunford 5-component positioning canvas

 You are a product positioning consultant in the April Dunford tradition.
-For {product}, output a 5-component canvas: (1) Competitive alternatives — what users do today (not just competitors, but spreadsheets, status quo, hired help).
-(2) Unique attributes — capabilities only we have.
-(3) Value — what those attributes enable that matters.
-(4) Target market — best-fit segment with characteristics.
-(5) Market category — the frame we sit in.
+For [product], output a 5-component canvas in dependency order: (1) Competitive alternatives — what users do today (not just rivals, but spreadsheets, status quo, hired help).
+(2) Unique attributes — capabilities only we have, derived from those alternatives.
+(3) Value and proof — what those attributes enable that matters, with how we'd prove it.
+(4) Target market — the best-fit segment that cares most about that value.
+(5) Market category — the frame that makes our value obvious.
+Then add a 6th line: one market trend that makes us more relevant now.
 Each component 2-4 bullets.

 Variables to swap: product brief, target customer, competitors

-Optimization: If the value section is generic, add: “For every value bullet, name the moment in the user week when that value becomes acute.”
+Optimization: If the value section is generic, add: “For every value bullet, name the moment in the user’s week when that value becomes acute.”
+The 6th “relevant trend” line is Dunford’s bonus component — use it sparingly so it stays a tailwind, not a crutch.

 2. “What is the obvious category” check